GODOFMINECRAFT4/Icarus-Mods/TheOrangeFloof/README.md

 * Changes Max Solo Points To 100 At Lvl 100
 * Max Level And Display Level Increased

+* # Floofs_ModifiedLeveling Mod
+* This Is A Massively Changed Leveling Mod That Gives Lots Of Points
+* Changes Max Solo Points To 100 At Lvl 100
+* Max Level And Display Level Increased

 # Floofs_ModPack

 **> > > DEEP VEIN DRILLS NOW MINE FASTER!  < < <**